TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 editor for Constants and Setup.
 The latter contains a few example lines ("HELLO WORLD!").
 Remove these lines, so that the box is completely empty.

-Change to tab "Includes" and look for section "Include static (from extensions)", which shows two boxes: "Selected Items" (left hand side) and "Available Items" (right hand side).
+Change to tab "Includes" and look for the section "Include static (from extensions)", which shows two boxes: "Selected Items" (left hand side) and "Available Items" (right hand side).
 Under "Available Items", click "Site Package (site_package)", which moves the entry to the left box.